Still waiting for the bus.

-Rule #2: Do not call us crazy.
+Rule #3: Do not call us crazy.
 Because we are not crazy.
+Not even a little.
 But you know what IS crazy?
 Sending your kids away to camp for seven weeks.
 But it’s also freaking awesome.
 And yes we know we just totally contradicted ourselves.
 You wanna make something of it?
 Didn’t think so.
 See, we LOVE our freedom.
 But we MISS our mini-me’s.
 It’s like having the worst case of PMS on the very best hair day.
-Or being eight months pregnant while downing spicy tuna rolls dipped in vodka.
 Or like 10,000 spoons when all you need is a knife.

 And with that being said, those are the fucking rules.

 But don’t come crying to us when someone goes all Brandi Glanville on your ass and slashes the tires on your Jeep.